-- BCM shall not be liable for any delay in the performance of the work resulting from or attributed to acts of circumstances beyond BCM's control.
-This includes (but is not limited to) acts of God, pandemics, fire, riots, labor disputes, conditions of the premises, delays caused by suppliers or subcontractors of BCM, &/or, acts or omissions of the Purchaser, Owner or other Contractors. - This proposal does ot include provision for BCM to perform overtime work for delays not caused by BCM.
-An additional charge to the contract shall be made for any m upon overtime work. - BCM shall not be responsible for delays or default that are occasioned by cause of any kind that are beyond our control, including but not limited to delays or defaults of Architects, the Owner, the Contractor, and Subcontractors, other third parties, civil disorders, labor disputes, pandemics, and Acts of God. . - BCM shall be entitled to equitable adjustments in the amount of the contract for delays caused by anything that is beyond our control. - Should the materials or equipment included in this proposal become temporarily unavailable for reasons beyond the control. temporary unavailability, the time for performance shall be extended to the extent thereof, BCM shall be excused from furnishing said materials or equipment and shall be reimbursed for the difference between the cost of the materials or equipment that has become unavailable and the cost of a reasonably available substitute.
-Client to provide a Mobile Aerial Containment Unit (MACU) if required for ceiling access.
+- .
+BCM shall not be liable for any delay in the performance of the work resulting from or attributed to acts of circumstances beyond BCM's control.
+This includes (but is not limited to) acts cs, fire, riots, labor disputes, conditions of the premises, delays caused by suppliers or subcontractors of BCM, &/or, acts or omissions of the Purchaser, Owner or other of God, pand Contractors. - This proposal does not include provision for BCM to perform overtime work for delays not caused by BCM.
+An additional charge to the contract shall be made for any mutually agreed overtime work - · BCM shall not be responsible for delays or default that are occasioned by cause of any kind that are beyond our control, including but not limited to delays or defaults of Architects, the Owner, the Contractor, and Subcontractors, other that are being and a bab of disputes, pandemics, and Acts of God.
+BCM shall be entitled to equitable adjustments in the amount of the contract for delays caused by anything that is beyond our control. - Should the materials or equipment included in this proposal become temporarily unavailable for reasons beyond the control and without the fault of BCM, then in the case of such temporary unavailability, the time for performance shall be extended to the extent thereof, BCM shall be excused from furnishing said materials or equipment and shall be reimbursed for the difference between the cost of the materials or equipment that has become unavailable and the cost of a reasonably available substitute - Client to provide a Mobile Aerial Containment Unit (MACU) if required for ceiling access.
 Unit costs are not included in this proposal.
-If a MACU is required, one may be provided by - Site.
+If a MACU is required, one may be provided by Site.
 If none is available, BCM will provide and associated cost will be billed back to client.